JohnLRBrock/JohnBrock/john-brock-js/_posts/2017-08-19-airbnb-style-guide-chapter-4.md

 permalink: "/john-brock-js/airbnb-styleguide-chapter-4"
 ---

-The fourth chapter of the style guide covers arrays and are handy for containing collections of ordered data.
+The topic of the fourth chapter of the style guide is **arrays** which are handy objects for containing collections of ordered data.
+To learn the basics of arrays you can read this guide from [w3schools][array basics] and to dive deeper you can read the documentation from [mozilla][array documentation].

 ## Chapter 4: Arrays
 ### [4.1][4.1]: Use the literal syntax for array creation. eslint: [no-array-constructor][no-array-constructor]